If you are in the reserves or National Guard, your Tricare health care options change depending on your status.

-- Affordable, comprehensive health care: Compared to other comprehensive health plans in the open marketplace, this is a low-cost option for members of the selected reserve.
+- Affordability: Compared to other comprehensive health plans in the open marketplace, this is a low-cost option for members of the selected reserve.
 Unlike many health insurance plans, Tricare Reserve Select covers you even when you’re overseas.

-- Premium-Based: Unlike some other Tricare plans for active-duty personnel, this plan must be purchased like other premium-based health insurance plans.
+- Premium-Based: Unlike some other Tricare plans, you must proactively purchase Tricare Reserve Select.
 Enrollees pay monthly premiums, as well as an annual deductible and co-payments.

-- Only for inactive Reservists and Guardsmen: Tricare Select is only available to inactive members of the Selected Reserve who are ineligible for the Transitional Assistance Management Program or the Federal Employees Health Benefits Program.
-Once activated, service members and their families will be eligible for premium-free Tricare health care.
+- Qualifications: Tricare Reserve Select is only available to selected reserve members who are ineligible for the Transitional Assistance Management Program or the Federal Employees Health Benefits Program.
+You can’t enroll or stay in the plan if you’re on active-duty orders.

 Eligibility and Costs